wpengine/atlas-content-modeler/docs/crud/index.md

 #### Example #2 Successful content model creation with relationship in forward direction.

-Inserting enries in a reverse relationship is currently unsupported in the reverse direction.
+Inserting entries in a reverse relationship is currently unsupported in the reverse direction.
 If a reverse relationship entry is needed, it is advised to insert or update in the forward direction from the model that has the relationship field.

 ```php
 use function WPE\AtlasContentModeler\API\insert_model_entry;